 Personally I am doubtful about the economics, but if wholesale gas prices remain structurally inflated then higher cost resources such as UK shale might fly.

 If it can be done cleanly, safely and in a way that respects property rights then domestic fracking is probably preferable to importing fracked American gas via LNG, which has a much higher emissions footprint due to the energy cost of liquefaction and transatlantic transportation.
 Whether a renewed shale push can survive Britain’s many well-organised anti-fracking activist groups is another matter entirely, of course.

 So, the key takeaway is this: the UK energy security strategy won’t do much for security and is not particularly strategic.
 It places a big focus on long-term supply side measures but is deafeningly silent on the only real energy lever available to government that can actually improve energy security right now: energy efficiency and demand reduction.

 Energy efficiency is by far the lowest-hanging, cheapest and quickest fruit on the energy security tree that also tackles that other pressing energy issue: decarbonisation.
-Rather than go into depth on this topic, I’ll leave it to tomorrow’s podcast guest, Bill Bullen, who is a passionate advocate for promoting energy efficiency and reducing energy waste.
+The UK desperately needs a genuine strategy that grasps these basic principles.

 Seb Kennedy | Energy Flux | 7th April 2022